Program Directed by

 Set out on a safari organized by close friends of Putney, who introduce you to two of Tanzania’s most famous wildlife parks.
 In Tarangire National Park, from the safety of our safari vehicles, search for lions on the banks of the Tarangire River and spot elephants wading in Silale Swamp.
 Then ascend the Rift Valley Escarpment and continue to Ngorongoro Crater for more wildlife viewing in this ten-mile-wide caldera, home to cheetahs, rhinos, and other rare megafauna.
 Drive through grassland, swamps, along lakes and rivers, and encounter lions, zebras, elephants, monkeys, flamingos, wildebeest, jackals, bat-eared foxes, hyenas, and birds of prey.
 Outside of Ngorongoro, visit a traditional Maasai home, or boma, and learn how livestock herding is central to this pastoralist community’s way of life.
 Join in campfire discussions with our professional safari guides about the history of wildlife conservation in Tanzania and successful projects underway to mitigate human-wildlife conflict in communities surrounding national parks.

-Fly from Arusha, Tanzania, to New York, by way of Amsterdam, with your group and a leader, then continue on to your final destination.
+Fly from Arusha, Tanzania, to New York with your group and a leader, then continue on to your final destination.
 To learn more about how we organize travel, click here.

 Meet some of our featured leaders.
 Please note that these may not be your leaders for the program.